-Modern homes are well sealed to keep heating and cooling indoors.
-While this improves energy efficiency, inadequate fresh air, indoor contaminants and nonstop recirculation can lead to problems.
+Today’s homes are well sealed as well as insulated.
+While this makes them energy efficient, too little fresh air, indoor pollutants and constant recirculation can result in problems.

-Don’t worry, though, because Myers Furnace Company can help you have an energy-efficient home that’s also comfortable.
+Don’t worry, though, since Myers Furnace Company can help you have an energy-efficient home that’s also comfortable.
 Our services include an air quality audit, air duct cleaning and products to help improve indoor air quality in Belton, Missouri.

-Call us at 816-249-1619 today to start refreshing your home’s indoor air quality.
+Call us today to get started cleaning your home’s indoor air.

 Signs Your Home Deals With Poor Indoor Air Quality